 More perks for employees

 If you work at a 9 to 5 or any other corporation, you’re probably used to getting paid on either the last or first day of every month.
-However, getting paid earlier than this is already becoming a popular perk among employees, especially those who have banking accounts such as the sofi business account that makes sure you get your pay two days earlier than usual when you set up a direct deposit account.
+However, getting paid earlier than this is already becoming a popular perk among employees, especially those who have banking accounts such as the sofi bank account that makes sure you get your pay two days earlier than usual when you set up a direct deposit account.

 Apart from this, you’ll also expect to make more money via cashback – but you’ll need to pick a credit or debit card based on your usual lifestyle and spend to make sure you get your money’s worth.